 Jack teaches physical education to the preschool, elementary school, and middle school.
 Jack has a B.S. in Kinesiology Physical Education Teacher Education from the University of La Verne, and an M.S. in Kinesiology Curriculum and Instruction from Cal Poly Pomona.
 Jack enjoys teaching P.E. because it allows him to work with students of all ages and lets him see them grow and develop from year to year.
 He feels that P.E. is a great time to not only teach students about motor skills, but interpersonal skills as well.
 (Email)

 Caitlin is the wellness curriculum coordinator and interim dean of 9th grade.
 Caitlin received a B.A. in English from Harvard College and an M.F.A. in creative writing from Columbia University.
 A lifelong learner, Caitlin completed a post-baccalaureate premedical program before her work as an educator with Planned Parenthood inspired her to forgo medical school and return to her first love: teaching.
 Caitlin has been an educator for over a decade.
 She is an avid yogi, published poet, and an advisor for Change The Talk, a peer-to-peer social justice workshop.
 She incorporates themes of tolerance, mindfulness, and empowerment into her lessons for all ages.
-Caitlin’s daughter, Ramona, is in kindergarten.
+Caitlin’s daughter, Ramona, is in 1st grade.
 (Email)

 Lisa teaches English and creative writing in the middle school.
 Lisa has a B.A. in English literature from Lewis & Clark College.
 She has taught high school and middle school English and creative writing and has also worked in administration at Waverly.
 When it comes to supporting her students, Lisa says, “I get to know my students well, and I pay attention to the things that light them up and the things that bog them down.
 I try to keep a balance between those points so the student feels capable and nudged.”
 Lisa’s daughter, Katie, graduated with the Waverly class of 2010.
 (Email)